mchaloupka/r2rml-benchmark/README.md

 Benchmark.runSingleBenchmark "log-file-suffix" 1 eviEndpoint;;
 ```

-In the end, you have to also stop the docker containers:
+In the end, you have to also stop the docker containers and remove network:
 ```
 Docker.stopAndRemoveContainer eviEndpoint.dockerName
 Docker.stopAndRemoveContainer databaseDockerName
+removeNetwork benchmarkNetwork
 ;;
 ```